Disclaimer

 2. b) due to their activity level.

-Bernese mountain dogs do not feel comfortable in small areas, so if you are looking for a pet to confine in a small place, this breed is not for you.
-Regular strolls, socialization opportunities, and a backyard to play in are a must for the Bernese mountain dog; otherwise, you would not be able to match the high energy level of your pup.
+Bernese Mountain Dogs are uncomfortable in small areas, so if you want a pet to confine in a small place, this breed is not for you.
+Regular strolls, socialization opportunities, and a backyard to play in are a must for the Bernese Mountain Dog; otherwise, you would not be able to match the high energy level of your pup.

-Bernese have this tendency to work hard- blame their origin.
-They may want to help you around, and sitting idle is just not in their genes, so either craft indoor dog’s activities to exhaust your fur-genie or assign him a daily task to curb down his labor instincts.
+Bernese has this tendency to work hard- blame their origin.
+They may want to help you around, and sitting idle is just not in their genes, so either craft indoor dog activities to exhaust your fur-genie or assign him a daily task to curb his labor instincts.

 If you cannot manage to engage your dog in different activities, the least you can do is buy a dog treadmill so that your Berner would get the chance to delve into daily exercise, and you would be able to rein in his energy level while keeping the extra calories at bay.
 Win-Win.